harshit-kishor2/rnBoilerplate0.76/README.md

   - views/
   - App.tsx

 Run this script from terminal -> This will create structure.
-After theat cerate README.md file in necessary directories.
+After that create README.md file in necessary directories.

 ```bash